quibbble/go-quill/docs/README.md

 ## Card

 Cards are created and stored in YAML files then parsed and converted into card objects in the game.
-This makes it easy to create and modify cards on the file.
+This makes it easy to create and modify cards on the fly.

 ### Core